Privacy Notice - SPD

 All the above must be returned to the requesting individual within one month and at no cost.

-If you would like to exercise your right of Access please submit a request using the form found on our University of Salford main Privacy page.
+If you would like to exercise your right of Access please submit a request using the form found on our privacy homepage.

 Our address is: